LISTEN TO THIS ARTICLE:

 Post-Traumatic Stress Disorder (PTSD) was first recognized by the American Psychiatric Association in 1980.
 Before that, it went by various unofficial names, including “combat neurosis” and “shell shock.”
 One of the most commonly prescribed treatments when PTSD became an official medical diagnosis were benzodiazepines.

-These drugs included Xanax (alprazolam), Klonopin (clonazepam), and Valium (diazepam).
-However, today, the U.S. Department of Veterans Affairs recommends against using benzodiazepines for PTSD treatment, noting that, “The evidence is mounting on the harms associated with chronic benzodiazepine use in patients with PTSD.”
+Benzos – for short – included Xanax (alprazolam), Klonopin (clonazepam), and Valium (diazepam).
+However, today, the U.S. Department of Veterans Affairs recommends against using them for PTSD treatment.
+“The evidence is mounting on the harms associated with chronic benzodiazepine use in patients with PTSD.”

 “Trauma—with or without the diagnosis of PTSD—is ubiquitous in mental healthcare,” says Dr. Jeffrey Guina, MD, Clinical Assistant Professor of Psychiatry at the Wright State University Boonshoft School of Medicine.
-“Trauma is a risk factor for virtually all mental disorders, including psychotic, mood, anxiety, and addictive disorders.”
+“It is a risk factor for virtually all mental disorders, including psychotic, mood, anxiety, and addictive disorders.”

 This eventually led Guina to pursue the subject in a scientific context.
 He and a number of colleagues published a paper in 2015 in the Journal of Psychiatric Practice based on a systematic review and meta-analysis of benzodiazepine use for PTSD patients.
-They found that “benzodiazepines are associated with specific problems in patients with PTSD: worse overall severity, significantly increased risk of developing PTSD with use after recent trauma, worse psychotherapy outcomes, aggression, depression, and substance use.”
+They found that “benzodiazepines are associated with specific problems in patients with PTSD.
+There’s worse overall severity, significantly increased risk of developing PTSD with use after recent trauma, worse psychotherapy outcomes, aggression, depression, and substance use.”